x-kenshi/node/doc/api/deprecations.md

 * [`Buffer.from(buffer)`][]: Create a `Buffer` that copies `buffer`.
 * [`Buffer.from(string[, encoding])`][from_string_encoding]: Create a `Buffer`
   that copies `string`.

-Without `--pending-deprecation`, runtime warnings occur only for code not in `node_modules`.
-This means there will not be deprecation warnings for `Buffer()` usage in dependencies.
-With `--pending-deprecation`, a runtime warning results no matter where the `Buffer()` usage occurs.

 ### DEP0006: `child_process` `options.customFds`